BBC Two 1991–2001 idents

-The BBC Two '1991–2001' idents were broadcast from 16 February 1991 until 19 November 2001, and again from 9 July 2014 until 26 September 2018, on BBC Two in the United Kingdom.
-The idents, which consisted of a sans-serif '2' in Gill Sans, accompanied by the colour viridian, were created by branding agency Lambie-Nairn (and later, Red Bee Media), who also created the Channel 4 logo.
+The BBC Two 1991–2001 idents were broadcast on BBC Two in the United Kingdom from 16 February 1991 until 19 November 2001, and again from 9 July 2014 until 26 September 2018.
+Consisting of a sans-serif '2' in Gill Sans, accompanied by the colour viridian, the idents were created by branding agency Lambie-Nairn (and later, Red Bee Media) who also created the Channel 4 logo.

-The ident package was retained following the corporate rebrand of the BBC in October 1997 when a new logo and additional idents were introduced.
-The idents were taken out of service in November 2001, and were later revived on 21 June 2014 for "90s Night" and in July 2014, to commemorate the 50th birthday of BBC Two.
+The ident package was retained after the corporate rebrand of the BBC in October 1997, when a new logo and additional idents were introduced.
+The idents were taken out of service in November 2001 and later revived on 21 June 2014 for "90s Night" and in July 2014 to commemorate the 50th anniversary of BBC Two.
 They replaced the "Window on the World" idents and were broadcast until the evening of Wednesday 26 September 2018.

 Conception

 The newly recruited BBC2 controller, Alan Yentob, noticed that the then-logo for the channel, which featured the word 'TWO' in red, green and blue within a white background and the 'O' being white, was affecting the reputation of BBC2.
-Surveys commissioned realised that most viewers thought the branding was "dull but worthy".
+Surveys commissioned realised that most viewers thought the branding was "dull and old-fashioned".
 He then decided to commission a worthy successor capable of displaying the personality of the channel, revealing his thoughts in the How Do They Do That? episode - about the idents.

 The idents were designed by the late branding expert Martin Lambie-Nairn, and first aired on the same day as the BBC1 virtual globe ident, also designed by Lambie-Nairn as part of a corporate rebrand of both channels.